Ceudan/Coden_Portfolio/README.md

-I was able to obtain 850/900 of the reward required to officially solve the environment.
+I averaged 850/900 of the reward required to officially solve the environment.
 By modifing the action space, reward, and thus the learnable relationship, I was able to do this at a much smaller compuatational expense than top implememntations.

 # Project 2: Alphanumeric CAPTCHA Solver
 [Article Link](https://github.com/Ceudan/Alphanumeric-CAPTCHA-Solver)